cnorling/Lessons/git/readme.md

 Most of this stuff you probably won't have to do.

 ## Other uncommon commands

+###reflog
+reflog lets you look at your recent commit history in a compact format.
+It's less verbose than git log but it's easier to use.

 ### Quitting editors
 When you call certain commands (like git log), you will be brought into a text editor or browser.
 You can exit by pressing SHIFT + Q